Moonbase59/kplaylist/README.md

 ---

-The "radio" (streaming) feature can most easily be used with my `ices 0.4.5` streaming client, using an ices shell script like the following:
+The "radio" (streaming) feature can most easily be used with my [ices0](https://github.com/Moonbase59/ices0) streaming client, using an ices shell script like the following:

 ```bash
 #!/bin/sh